-- 6. Click the Edit Settings button in the Communications Settings dialog to open the Virtual NetLinx Master Settings dialog. - 7.
-From within this dialog, enter a unique System number (default is 1) and note the IP Address of the target PC being used as the Virtual Master. - 8.
-Click OK to close the open dialogs, save the settings, and return to the main NetLinx Studio application. - 9.
+- 8. Click OK to close the open dialogs, save the settings, and return to the main NetLinx Studio application. - 9.
 Place the panel in the Table Charging Station or in the Wall Charging Station. - 10.
-After the panel powers up, press and hold down the navigation wheel for 3 seconds to continue with the setup process and proceed to the Setup page. - 11.
-Select Protected Setup > System Settings to open the System Settings page (FIG. 35).
+After the panel powers up, press and hold down the reset button for 3 seconds to continue with the setup process and proceed to the Setup page. - 11.
+Select Protected Setup > System Settings to open the System Settings page (FIG. 39).